TRUST ADMINISTRATION CALIFORNIA

 Please be aware that we have not given you a comprehensive checklist for your new and vital role as Trustee—we’ve just sketched out the highlights.

-We’ve not touched on some of the obvious additional issues: online accounts, subscriptions, life insurance policies, and so forth will all need to be dealt with.
+We’ve not touched on some obvious additional issues: online accounts, subscriptions, life insurance policies, and so forth will all need to be dealt with.
 The exact timing of closing or transferring bank accounts, for example, will be vital.

 Indeed, no full-length book could offer a full checklist of all the possible issues—and errors—that can come up for Trustees—and unfortunately, many new trustees get far into the process before they realize they’ve gone off track and need an attorney to help out.